EhrmannS/geometr/README.md

 `geometr` comes with the `visualise` function, which makes nice-looking diagnostic spatial plots, that show explicit values whenever possible.
-For example, it does not create artificial bins for the values scale, but shows the explicit range of values.
+For example, it does not create artificial ("nice") bins for the x and y axis or the values values shown in the plot, but provides the range of values explicitly.
 Moreover, you can easily set plot titles without much effort.

 ``` r
 visualise(`North Carolina` = nc_geom)